The all-new, rechargeable Tracer2 is the most advanced wearable light for runners, cyclists and anyone that wants to own the night.

 The likely reason that so many red LEDs are still used today is that for the longest time, they were the most economical and lowest power LED solution.
 Surprisingly, even as LED technology progressed, safety products remained red, perhaps out of tradition.

-When designing our visibility vests for humans and pets we integrated advances in LED technology and special fiber optics to create true 360 degree multicolor illumination using only two high-powered LEDs.
+When designing our visibility vests for humans and pets we integrated advances in LED technology and special fiber optics to create true 360-degree multicolor illumination using four high-powered LEDs.
 It could easily take hundreds of multicolored LEDs to produce the same level of visibility.

 Going the extra mile for our customers’ safety means a lot to us.
 As technology improves and more is learned about road safety and visibility, we commit to continuing to innovate on our products to ensure your family and pets benefit from the life-saving properties of visual science.